Dans-labs/dariah/docs/Model.md

   tooltips.

 **Example:**
-The `typeContribution` field of a `contrib` record maybe obsolete, because it is not specified in the current package (see [Workflow](Workflow).
+The `typeContribution` field of a `contrib` record may be obsolete, because it is not specified in the current package (see [Workflow](Workflow).
 In the `valType` for this field we see the following specification: